-At Stourhead, the National Trust landscape garden in Wiltshire we have created four large installations.
-They commemorate the effects of World War 1 on the local community.
+At Stourhead, the National Trust landscape garden in Wiltshire between 2015 and 2017 we created five large installations.
+They commemorated the effects of World War 1 on the local community and life and death of Harry Hoare, heir to the estate who was killed in Palestine in 1917.
 This project was backed by the Heritage Lottery fund and the Cranborne Chase and West Wiltshire Downs Area of Outstanding Natural Beauty.
-A brochure is available with a map at the Visitors' Centre at Stourhead.
+Sureset, a company making permeable paving, provided the pyramids.

 Above is our concept for Ebenezer Stone's Bicycle.
 He was a stable lad at Stourhead who made a bike before 1914 but lost both legs in the war.
 Below is the Bike and below that is a detail of the finished work.

-The Installation Gallipoli and the Middle East has two elements on either side of the track that leads up into the woods behind the Pantheon.
+The Installation Gallipoli and the Middle East had two elements.
 Immediately below is one element, the Camel Train not a train of camels but a camel carrying trains.
-This is based on a photo in the Keep Military Museum in Dorchester showing a train full of camels (see the photo further below).
+This was based on a photo in the Keep Military Museum in Dorchester showing a train full of camels (see the photo further below).
 The Dorset Yeomanry fought at Gallipoli and Palestine.
-Harry Hoare was fatally wounded in the latter, his parents Sir Henry and Lady Hoare, owners of Stourhead, receiving the news on Christmas Eve 1917.
+Harry Hoare, heir to Stourhead, was fatally wounded in the latter, his parents Sir Henry and Lady Hoare, owners of Stourhead, receiving the news on Christmas Eve 1917.

 Below are some images of soldiers and camels in the Middle East campaigns courtesy of the Keep Military Museum Dorchester, Dorset.
 It has excellent exhibits about the Dorset Yeomanry and World War 1.